jackfoxy/urQL/docs/08-delete.md

 Any valid `<predicate>`, including predicates on CTEs.

 **`<as-of-time>`**
-Timestamp of table creation.
+Timestamp of table row[s] deletion.
 Defaults to `NOW` (current time).
 When specified, the timestamp must be greater than both the latest database schema and content timestamps.

 ### Remarks